-Tocilizumab [UK only] is a monoclonal antibody that binds to the receptor for IL-6, blocking IL-6 signalling and reduces inflammation.
-Tocilizumab is licensed for use in patients with rheumatoid arthritis and for use in people aged at least 2 years with chimeric antigen receptor (CAR) T cell-induced severe or life-threatening cytokine release syndrome.

-Severe COVID-19 is associated with a hyperinflammatory state with elevated ESR, C-reactive protein, D-dimers, lactate dehydrogenase, ferritin, and increased levels of pro-inflammatory cytokines including IL-1 and IL-6.
-There have been published and unpublished (pre-print) case series reports of the successful treatment of COVID-19 patients with IL-6 inhibitors.
-IL-6 inhibitors have not been evaluated for the treatment of COVID-19 in randomised controlled trials.

-Anakinra [UK only]: Anakinra is an antagonist of the interleukin-1 receptor licensed for the treatment of rheumatoid arthritis, periodic fever syndromes and Still’s disease.
-Anakinra is widely used in several paediatric conditions with hyperinflammation including macrophage activation syndrome, systemic JIA and autoinflammatory disorders.
-The hyperinflammatory syndrome associated with COVID-19 in children (PIMS-TS) is characterised by high inflammatory markers and wide range of elevated cytokines.
-Immunomodulatory therapy with IL-1 inhibition using anakinra has been used in the management of the children with PIMS-TS, but controlled trials are lacking.
-Anakinra has been shown to be safe in sepsis and has a short half-life which may be advantageous for use in very ill children with PIMS-TS.

 Empagliflozin: Sodium glucose co-transporter 2 inhibitors (SGLT-2i) decrease glucose and insulin levels, and shift energy metabolism to an increased reliance on lipid oxidation, with a reduced reliance on glucose, and inhibition of glycolysis.26 This mechanism may be particularly important in COVID-19, as SARS-CoV-2 may depend on the glycolytic pathway for its replication, stimulating lipogenesis, which appears to be one of the key drivers of cellular damage.27,28 SGLT-2i rapidly improve endothelial function, possibly because of reduced oxidative stress.29 SGLT-2i have significant anti-inflammatory effects, reducing levels of C-reactive protein and interleukin-6.30 Experimental studies have also shown reduced activation of the NLRP3 inflammasome.31 SGLT-2i increase erythropoiesis resulting in increased haematocrit,32,33 and together with improved endothelial function29 may improve oxygen delivery to tissues.
 Moreover, SGLT-2i result in reduced extracellular volume in patients with fluid overload,34,35 and appear to reduce pulmonary artery pressure in patients with heart failure rapidly,36 leading to haemodynamic decongestion.
 Thus, SGLT-2i may favourably affect multiple processes, including but not limited to energy metabolism, endothelial function, oxidative stress, inflammation and autophagy, which are dysregulated during a major acute illness such as COVID-19.
 The DARE-19 trial compared dapagliflozin 10 mg with placebo for 30 days among 1250 patients admitted to hospital with COVID-19 who had mild hypoxia (SpO2 ≥94% on ≤5 L/min oxygen) and at least one risk factor (hypertension, type 2 diabetes mellitus, atherosclerotic cardiovascular disease, heart failure or chronic kidney disease).37 The treatment was well tolerated (11% discontinued prematurely with similar proportion in treatment and placebo group).
 The hazard ratio for the co-primary outcome of organ failure (non-invasive or invasive ventilation, requirement for cardiovascular support or new/worsened heart failure, doubling of creatinine or dialysis) or death was 0.80 (95% CI 0.58-1.10; 70 vs 86 events).38 Although this trial lacked statistical sensitivity, it supports the rationale for a larger trial.